 Arrears Catch-Up: If you’re several payments behind on your car and it hasn’t been repossessed yet, then you can take the total past due amount and stretch out repayment over the course of your Chapter 13 bankruptcy of 3-5 years.
 This can end up being a very small monthly payment that is easy to handle on top of the current monthly payment you have to continue making.

 If you need to file bankruptcy as well as replace your car, Day One Credit is here to help.
-We’ve spent years developing a great network of the best lenders who specialize in serving bankruptcy customers.
-When you apply for a bankruptcy car loan at Day One Credit, we send your application out to all the lenders in our network because when they all compete against each other to get your business, you end up being the winner with the best possible rates and terms!
+We’ve spent years developing a great network of lenders who specialize in serving bankruptcy customers.
+When you apply for a bankruptcy car loan through Day One Credit, we send your application out to all the lenders in our network because when they all compete against each other to get your business, you end up with the loan that fits your situation!
 Learn more by visiting our Why Day One page, find answers to common questions, feel free to contact us for anything else you want to know, or go ahead and apply now!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.